 Resealing an asphalt driveway can help prevent future issues as well as maintain its overall appearance.
 Depending on the climate and the condition of the asphalt, this task should be done every one to three years.
 There are DIY options available at home improvement stores, and not a lot of specialized equipment is necessary to do the job.
 With all that said, it can be a labor-intensive undertaking.

 The hardest part of the work is preparing the driveway properly, and this is an important step.
 If it is not done correctly, the sealer won't adhere properly to the surface.
-A good cleaning and rinse will help ready the asphalt, but it must be done thoroughly, which can be time consuming.
+A good cleaning and rinsing will help ready the asphalt, but it must be done thoroughly, which can be time consuming.
 Sweep or blow debris off the surface and then power wash or scrub thoroughly with a stiff-bristled broom to remove ground-in dirt and loosen gravel and other materials.
-This is also the time to treat any stains.
 Be sure to rinse well.

 DIY or Professional Help?